-- 14 ounces semisweet chocolate, divided
+- 14 squares (1 ounce each) semisweet chocolate, divided

-- 1 cup heavy whipping cream
+- 1 cup whipping cream

-- 1/3 cup butter, softened
+- 1/3 cup butter (no substitutes), softened

-- 1 teaspoon rum extract
+- 1 teaspoon rum extract or vanilla extract

 - 1/2 cup finely chopped pecans or walnuts, toasted

-- Coarsely chop 12 ounces of chocolate; set aside.
+- Coarsely chop 12 squares of chocolate; set aside.
 In a saucepan, heat cream over low heat until bubbles form around sides of the pan.
 Remove from the heat; add chopped chocolate, stirring until melted and smooth.
 Cool to room temperature.
 Stir in butter and extract.
 Cover tightly and refrigerate for at least 6 hours or until firm.

 - Grate remaining chocolate; place in a shallow dish.
 Add nuts; set aside.
 Shape tablespoonfuls of chilled chocolate mixture into balls.
 Place on waxed paper-lined baking sheets.
 (If truffles are soft, refrigerate until easy to handle.)
 Roll truffles in chocolate-nut mixture.
 Store in an airtight container in the refrigerator.
 Yield: 3 dozen.

 Reviews forChocolate Rum Truffles

-This recipe is spot-on wonderful.
+"This recipe is spot-on wonderful.
 So many people enjoy the conveniance of truffles made with cream cheese or the like but there is nothing like the silky goodness of a truffle made with heavy cream.
 Mmm!!
 Yummy!
-Thank you for posting!!
+Thank you for posting!!"